 Mathematics

-The Math Department at Columbia Prep believes everyone learns math best through exploration, discovery and problem solving.
-Our students are asked to be thoughtfully engaged in problem solving at every level and be inspired by mathematics as well as appreciate the process of productive struggle.
+The Mathematics Department in the Prep School believes everyone learns math best through exploration, discovery and problem solving.
+In our approach to teaching, we aim to inspire curiosity and a sense of wonder while fostering perseverance and a growth mindset.
+Our students are asked to be thoughtfully engaged at every level and to appreciate the process of productive struggle.

 Course Offerings